tcotav/chefdk_getting_started/Notes.md

     mkdir -p files/default

 and then place the punter.war into that directory.
 We can either compile your own version of it or pull the one that was (hackishly wedged) [placed into git](https://github.com/tcotav/punter/blob/master/punter.war?raw=true).
-So when we're done, the full path to the war is: `files/default/punter.war`
+So when we're done, the full path to the war in our cookbook is: `files/default/punter.war`

 That's it for placing the file.
 Now we need to modify our recipe to do something with it.
 Time for some [cookbook_file](http://docs.opscode.com/resource_cookbook_file.html).